 There are three categories of occupational segregation among women

 - Women who work outside their houses like adopting a full-fledged career in any career.
-For example, a women working in some multi-national company comes under this category.
+For example, a woman working in some multi-national company comes under this category.

-- Some of the percentage of women does not go outside their homes, they work from home and earn from part-time jobs.
-For example, women opening beauty parlors in their homes or women taking up the weaving work at their homes earn from part-time jobs only.
+- Some of the percentages of women does not go outside their homes, they work from home and earn from part-time jobs.
+For example, women opening beauty parlours in their homes or women taking up the weaving work at their homes earn from part-time jobs only.

 Women have different priorities regarding occupation and lifestyle.
 These set a difference in the status bar of married couples in which either only one person earn or both of them earn.
 This difference sets the status bar of education and lifestyle of their offspring’s too.